 It was Constantine’s mother, Helena, who went to Jerusalem and identified the site.
 Prior to the building of the Church of the Holy Sepulchre, the land on which it stands had been a temple to the deity Aphrodite, built by the Emperor Hadrian.

 The sepulchre, the burial place of Jesus, is at the core of the church whilst the other four stations are clustered in The Hill of Cavalry.
 The décor of this section of the church is noticeably more opulent is believed to be the site of Jesus’ crucifixion.

 The Church of the Holy Sepulchre has been destroyed and rebuilt several times throughout the centuries, it now mostly dating to the twelfth century following the First Crusade.
 At present the building itself is controlled by six Christian churches – the division of the site can be traced from the 11th century, and was solidified by the Ottomans in 1767.
+Whilst a good gesture, the practicalities are often frustrating – decisions take a long time to be made, and major restoration work is often delayed as a result.
 This division has not been tranquil and there continue to be violent clashes between members of different Christian churches; in 2008 a particularly hostile brawl between the Greek Orthodox and Armenian Churches had to be broken up by Israeli police.

 Since 1981, the Church of the Holy Sepulchre has been a UNESCO World Heritage site as part of the Old City of Jerusalem and its Walls.

 Church of the Holy Sepulchre today